Why choose this course

 We offer careers information, advice and guidance to all students whilst studying with us, which is extended to our alumni for three years after leaving the University.
 Our graduates have lifetime access to Surrey Pathfinder, our online portal for appointment and events bookings, jobs, placements and interactive development tools.

-99% of our psychology graduates go on to employment or further study (*Graduate Outcomes survey 2020, HESA).
+98 per cent of our psychology postgraduate students go on to employment or further study (*Graduate Outcomes survey 2022, HESA).
 Our alumni complete additional study to take on roles as clinical psychologists, educational psychologists, occupational psychologists and sport and exercise psychologists, in addition to counsellors and therapists.
 They work for NHS trusts, healthcare organisations, and charities, amongst others.

 The broad and transferrable skills that you’ll develop are also highly relevant in other fields, including advertising, consultancy, human resources, recruitment and teaching.
 Many of our graduates go on to complete a PhD, investigating an area of personal interest.